 - wants to reward you for taking intellectual risks and showcasing how much you know.

-- Driven by the timely, first-ever publication of short quotations from eyewitnesses, participants, decision-makers, or random citizens directly affected by a current event.
+- Driven by the timely, first-ever publication of short quotations from eyewitnesses, participants, decision-makers, or perhaps random citizens directly affected by a current event.

-- It a good good news story if it’s powered by fresh, unpublished quotations from credible sources you’ve interviewed yourself.
+- It a good news story if it’s powered by fresh, unpublished quotations from credible sources you’ve interviewed yourself.

 - It’s not a good news story if it depends mostly on compiling and summarizing already-published texts.